 Below is a list of conditions reported when using the -c db option.

-File found in the Filesystem File not found in the Filesystem No Parent Directory Found Deleted File Moved/Renamed File Replaced File
+Deleted File File found in the Filesystem Moved File No Parent Directory Found Replaced File

 Below is a list of conditions reported when using the -c fs option.